 This hike takes us through a large and gorgeous hemlock forest, and the trail runs along a beautiful stream for much of the way.
 It’s a bit strenuous at times, and the trail surface is very challenging in spots, with roots and rocks and eroded spots, but it’s lovely the whole way.
 It’s possible to make part of the walk into a loop by walking on the Swedish Loop and then Owego Hill Road, a very scenic rural road, instead of just going in and out on the FLT.
 Click here and scroll down a ways to the pertinent map to see what I’m talking about.

-Hike # 40- 5 — Partial Spanish Loop and Finger Lakes Trail Loop Hike
+Hike # 40- 5 — Partial Spanish Loop, Finger Lakes Trail and partial Ukraine Loop Hike

 For this hike, meet on the seasonal part of Owego Hill Rd just beyond the intersection with Adams Rd.